deepak16375/100DaysOfCode-Python/README.md

 - 🎮 Created a Higher-Lower game using random Instagram account data.
 - 🔄 Improved understanding of functions, loops, and conditionals.
 - 🏆 Scored points by guessing which Instagram account has more followers!
+### Day 15:
+- Set up Python locally using PyCharm IDE for a more personalized coding environment.
+- Created a Coffee Machine project, simulating order processing, payments, and resource management.

 ## Projects